Skip to content

 Nonprofits and Private Organizations Supporting Veterans

-For veterans, a number of nonprofit organizations provide free or inexpensive home repairs frequently including window upgrades.
+For veterans, many nonprofit organizations provide free or inexpensive home repairs, frequently including window upgrades.

 Habitat for Humanity – Veterans Build

-Assists veterans who are low-income with important home repairs
+Assists veterans who are low-income veterans with important home repairs

 Can include insulation, energy-efficient windows, and additional weatherization services